AndyWright360/Milestone-Project-1/README.md

 - The pixelated spaceman was used as a little joke.
 He symbolises a lost explorer.

+- The 'Home' button was implemented as a convenient form of navigation for users.

 ---

 ### **Future Implementations**

 #### **Restaurant**

-The Restaurant was originally designed during my wireframes and was intended to be part of the Facilities page.
+The restaurant was originally designed during my wireframes and was intended to be part of the Facilities page.
 However, as I began designing the website, I felt that its inclusion was unnecessary for the projects scope.

 This would be a section I would add at a later stage and would feature images of the restaurant as well as menu items and guests enjoying the experience.
 It would also contain a short descriptive paragraph, an opening timetable and a button link to the menu.